puppetlabs/workshop-bolt-windows/exercises/08-adding-to-your-bolt-plan.md

   - Save the file

-  - Run the following: `bolt plan run boltshop::build_webserver -t www`
+  - Run the following: `bolt plan run boltshop::build_webserver --targets www`

   - You should see resources changed.
 Now RDP to your server.